witnet/witnet-rust/docs/protocol/network/data-structures/transaction.md

 - Client Data Request (DR): output that publishes a request for data.
 It shall include scripts for retrieval, aggregation, consensus and, optionally, deliver clauses.
 - Commit: used by witnesses to (1) commit the results of their retrieval tasks without revealing the actual value of the retrieved data, and (2) pledge their share of the value attached to the data request as a reward.
 - Reveal: used by witnesses to (1) reveal the actual value of the retrieved data that they committed in their previous *commit*, and once again to (2) pledge their share of the value attached to the data request as a reward.
+- Consensus: used by the block miner to (1) publish the result of a data request after consensus, and (2) reimburse the data request creator with the unspent commit outputs.

 ### Value transfer outputs